Elenadisa/PhenoClusters/README.md

 ## Systems Requirements

 The flow is programmed into several languages they need.
-In addition, for each language you will need to install their corresponding bookries (see Installation in Linux section).
+In addition, for each language you will need to install their corresponding librarys (see Installation in Linux section).
 Finally it will be necessary to download scripts from the group repository [sys_bio_lab](https://github.com/seoanezonjic/sys_bio_lab_scripts/tree/65d5dfd061e624f57f7a48b59af997c50e6b6a27).

 ### Programming Languages